101splean/kottans-mistakes-workshop/readme.md

 Links:

 1. First part of lecture https://youtu.be/2Z__VqJZbXg
-2. Second part of video lecture https://youtu.be/we4EIK20ZGY
+2. Second part of lecture https://youtu.be/we4EIK20ZGY

+Made with :heart: and for Kottans